-This paper briefly discusses the basic principles of evidence with which fraud and corruption investigators should be familiar, followed by their application to the proof of Corrupt and Fraudulent Practices.
+This paper discusses the basic principles of evidence with which fraud and corruption investigators should be familiar, followed by their application to the proof of Corrupt and Fraudulent Practices.

 I. THE BASIC PRINCIPLES OF EVIDENCE